 Uldus Bakhtiozina Confronts Russian Stereotypes.
 Seven years ago Bakhtiozina began to create the ironic self-portraits that make up her Desperate Romantics collection, which illustrate and laugh at stereotypes of nationalities, genders, and social issues.

 Drawing by Niyaz Karim From a foreigner's point of view, the most "Russian" male name is Ivan.
-For many centuries this name was popular among all social strata, from ordinary peasants to the royal family (a case in point is the famous Ivan the Terrible).
 The Dark Master of Russian Film by Gabriel Winslow-Yost.
 “The Renaissance didn’t happen here,” the voice-over declares, in the opening minutes of Alexei German’s Hard to Be a God.

 In this final film of his career—now receiving a belated American release at Anthology Film Archives in New York—the late Russian filmmaker immerses us, without respite, for nearly three hours, in his reimagined Middle Ages.
 I don’t think any film has ever depicted a world so awful with such conviction.
 Hard to Be a God was apparently six years in the shooting and another six in post-production.
-German did not actually quite manage to finish that before he died in 2013; his wife and his son, also a director, did the last of the sound mixing.
+Canadian History in 10 NFB Films.

 In fifteen hundred and thirty-four, Jacques Cartier landed on the Canadian shore.